asamallab/MCBF/BF_codes/README.md

 False
 ```

-BF_generator.py generates all BFs belogning to a particular type of BF: EF, UF, CF and NCF.
+BF_generator.py generates all BFs belogning to a particular type of BF namely, EF, UF, CF and NCF.

 Instances: